Ignacy Jan Paderewski: Politician and diplomat

 At the end of the war, with the fate of the city of Poznań and the whole region of Greater Poland (Wielkopolska) still undecided, Paderewski visited Poznań.
-Following his public speech there on 27 December 1918, the Polish inhabitants of the city began a military uprising against Germany, the Greater Poland Uprising.
+Following his public speech there on 27 December 1918, the Polish inhabitants of the city began the Greater Poland uprising against Germany.

-In 1919, in the newly independent Poland, Piłsudski, who was the Chief of State, appointed Paderewski as the Prime Minister of Poland and the Minister of Foreign Affairs of Poland (January 1919 – December 1919).
-He and Dmowski represented Poland at the 1919 Paris Peace Conference and dealt with issues regarding territorial claims and minority rights.
-He signed the Treaty of Versailles, which recognized Polish independence won after World War I. Paderewski's period in government had some achievements during its ten months: democratic elections to Parliament, ratification of the Treaty of Versailles, legislation on protection of ethnic minorities in the new state, and the establishment of a public education system.
+In 1919, in the newly independent Poland, Józef Piłsudski, who was the Chief of State, appointed Paderewski as the Prime Minister and Minister of Foreign Affairs of Poland (January 1919 – December 1919).
+Paderewski and Roman Dmowski represented Poland at the 1919 Paris Peace Conference and dealt with issues regarding territorial claims and minority rights.
+Paderewski signed the Treaty of Versailles, which recognized Polish independence won after World War I. There were some achievements during Paderewski's ten-month period in government: democratic elections to Parliament, the ratification of the Treaty of Versailles, legislation on protection of ethnic minorities in the new state, and the establishment of a public education system.
 But Paderewski "proved to be a poor administrator and worse politician" and resigned from the Government in December 1919, having received criticism for his perceived submissiveness to the Western powers.
-After his resignation, Paderewski continued to represent Poland abroad in 1920 at the request of his successor as Prime Minister, Władysław Grabski, at the Spa Conference, when Poland was threatened by the Polish-Soviet War; however Piłsudski's success at the Battle of Warsaw later that year made these negotiations redundant, and put to an end Paderewski's hopes of regaining office.
+At the request of his successor as Prime Minister, Władysław Grabski, Paderewski represented Poland at the Spa Conference, when Poland was threatened by the Polish–Soviet War, but Piłsudski's success at the Battle of Warsaw later that year rendered those negotiations redundant, and put to an end Paderewski's hopes of regaining office.

 Return to music

 In 1922, Paderewski retired from politics and returned to his musical life.
 His first concert after a long break, held at Carnegie Hall, was a significant success.
-He also filled Madison Square Garden (20,000 seats) and toured the United States in a private railway car.
+He also filled the 20,000-seat Madison Square Garden, and toured the United States in a private railway car.

 In 1897, Paderewski had bought the manor house of the former Duchess of Otrante near Morges, Switzerland, where he rested between concert tours.
 After Piłsudski's coup d'état in 1926, Paderewski became an active member of the opposition to Sanacja rule.
 In 1936, two years after his second wife's death at their Swiss home, a coalition of members of the opposition met in the mansion and was nicknamed the Front Morges after the village.

-By 1936, Paderewski agreed to appear in a film that presented his talent and art.
+By 1936, Paderewski agreed to appear in a film that showcased his talent and art.
 Although the proposal had come while the mourning Paderewski avoided public appearances, the film project went ahead.
 It became notable, primarily, for its rare footage of his piano performance.
-The exiled German-born director Lothar Mendes directed the feature, which was released in Britain as Moonlight Sonata in 1937 and re-titled The Charmer for US distribution in 1943.
+The exiled German-born director, Lothar Mendes, directed the feature, which was released in Britain in 1937 as Moonlight Sonata, and was re-titled The Charmer when re-released in the US in 1943.

 In November 1937, Paderewski agreed to take on one last piano student.
 The musician was Witold Małcużyński, who had won third place at the International Chopin Piano Competition.